Division of Enrollment Management and Student Affairs

 Brief counseling is a great tool to learn individualized skills, such as relaxation techniques, problem solving skills, goal setting methods and coping strategies to target common challenges.

-What to Expect in my first session with CCA?
+What to Expect in my first session with the CCA.

-Before meeting with a therapist, students will complete an assessment called CCAPS.
+Before meeting with a therapist, students will complete an assessment called CCAPS-62.
 This assessment is a brief questionnaire that assesses common challenges college students experience such as anxiety, family challenges, academic distress, peer challenges or substance use.
-Students will also be directed to sign paperwork explaining confidentiality.
+Students will also be directed to sign paperwork explaining informed consent.
 All paperwork is used to support students in reaching their individualized counseling goals.

 A student's first scheduled appointment with the Center for Counseling and Accessibility (CCA) is called an Intake Appointment.
 During the intake appointment, you and your individual counselor will have an opportunity to disuses your reasons for seeking counseling.
 You and the counselor may explore things such as previous mental health challenges, present life stressor, relationships with your family and coping skills you are currently using.